How to Sell a Gun in South Carolina?

 Just tell us which gun(s) you’d like to sell, we’ll make you an offer, and once we agree on a price, you’ll mail us your gun(s) with all expenses paid by us.
 When we receive your gun(s), we get you paid with a check in your hand within a few days.

-When you use Cash My Guns, you get the following unbeatable benefits!
+When you use Dunlap Gun Buyers, you get the following unbeatable benefits!

 “DISCLAIMER”